horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-explained.md

 ## Cryptocurrency Wallets

-Cryptocurrency wallets are merely the instruments meant to hold and manage cryptographic keye.
+Cryptocurrency wallets are merely the instruments meant to hold and manage cryptographic keys.

 > The wallets do not physically store cryptocurrencies, instead wallets store cryptographic keys which can exercise over certain amount of cryptocurrencies.